jmhuie/SlicerBiomech/README.md

 **Q: I got an error that says "Voxels are anisotropic!
 Resample the volume".
 What does that mean?**

-A: At this time, Segment Geometry cannot handle transformed data with anisotropic voxels.
-You must resample your data to make it isotropic before applying the transformation node and using Segment Geometry.
-Non-transformed anisotropic data will work fine.
+A: At this time, Segment Geometry cannot handle transformed segments/volumes with anisotropic voxels.
+You will need to resample your data to make it isotropic before applying the transformation node and using Segment Geometry.

+**Q: I got an error that says "Voxels are anisotropic!
+Use the red axis".
+What does that mean?**

+A: Segment Geometry **can** handle untransformed data with anisotropic voxels if the spacing is the same along the xy directions and different in the z direction (typical of some CT data).
+This is a very specific use case, but Segment Geometry will work if the long axis is perpendicular to the red slice view.

 **Q: I got an error that says "Attempted to compute on a slice with no pixels.
 Check for empty slices".
 What does that mean?**